 Forecasting analysis in Power BI can be completed in quite an effective manner if you utilize the time intelligence functions in DAX effectively.
 In this example, I go through the many options you have available to automatically create a forecast in Power BI based on historical information.
+You may watch the full video of this tutorial at the bottom of this blog.

 Your forecasts in a lot of cases will be derived from your historical results, so why not look at ways to just automatically generate them if you can.
 What isn’t probably sensible though is to just take a like for like replica of any previous year.
 You may want to smooth it somewhat to account for some seasonality in your datasets or maybe even some anomalies that may not occur again.